 Figure 3: Median Sale Price of Homes: 5 years after vote

 Figure 3 shows house prices from 5 years after the vote graphed against the percent of votes for the tax levy.
 The points represent the mean house price for the 10 representative bins of vote shares for the average effective bandwidth around the cutoff of 50%.
-The graph shows a clear discontinuity in house prices at the cutoff, which is the basis for our
+The graph shows a clear discontinuity in house prices at the cutoff, which is the basis of our